LWest001/ReactWeatherApp/README.md

 **Live production build here: https://weathernow-lw.netlify.app/.**

-This frontend web application delivers local weather information based on postal code using the [OpenWeather API](https://openweathermap.org/) and [ZipCodeBase API](https://zipcodebase.com/).
+This web application delivers local weather information based on postal code or your current location using the [OpenWeather API](https://openweathermap.org/)).
 It is built using [React](https://reactjs.org/) with [Redux](https://redux.js.org/).

 ## Features

 - Lookup by postal code
 - Lookup using browser Geolocation API
-- Current, hourly forecast, and 7-day forecast weather data
+- Set a default location for auto-lookup upon opening the app.
-- Filter data type using the slider at the top of the results page
+- Current weather, hourly forecast, and 7-day forecast weather data
 - Dynamic background image based on current weather and day vs. night
 - Desktop and mobile support